nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - One item that I had to look up with how to get the size of the `Set`.
 I should know by now that a built-in object (and custom types/objects) should contain a `size` property, and it is only objects like `string` and `Array` that implement the `length` property (in both JS and C#).
 - The `Number` object in JavaScript _does_ have a `MAX_VALUE` property, but at the time I couldn't recall it.
 However, it was better to use the given constraint than to look it up.

+At the end of the week, I sorted out some known issues with BF-BMX and am getting ready to implement additional "Watchers" in the app:

+- Logging was occasionally failing due to file locking contention.
+Use of a private property of type `Lock` enabled better sharing.
+- Enabling UI feedback when buttons are pressed required a little UI rework, but it helps the overall look-and-feel of the Desktop App during regular interaction.

+Lastly, I put in some extra effort to prepare for interviewing.
+I'm tweaking my schedule to get these tasks to be more regular.
+There have been a few very interesting open positions posted recently that I look forward to researching to learn more and possibly apply for.

 ### ILogger and Custom Logging

 Writing log information is an important feature of an App.
 During development and debugging, it can provide an audit trail of operations happening under the hood so that issues can be traced to the source more easily.
 When an App is released, an end user can review the logs to help confirm the App is "doing the right thing" or as breadcrumbs to determine the cause of unexpected behavior.
 In the past I've developed a couple different logging services that were crude and simplistic (they worked fine for very low activity apps), or utilized .NET built-in ILogger functionality to get Console-level logging output.
 For BF-BMX, it was important to get a more robust and scalable file-logging solution in place for the desktop application.